HarichandanaGonuguntla/Home_Credit_Default_Risk/README.md

 ## Home Credit Default Risk

+Home Credit is a global financial institution with a specialization in providing loans to individuals who have limited or inadequate credit histories.
+Their primary objective is to advance financial inclusion by offering easily accessible financial services to disadvantaged communities.
+Home Credit is known for its innovative financing solutions, utilizing unconventional data sources and alternative methods for assessing creditworthiness.
+Their customer-centric approach and streamlined lending process empower individuals to make significant purchases and establish a favorable credit record.
+Home Credit mitigates the lending risks associated with borrowers who have less-than-ideal credit histories through the use of advanced risk management models.
+In essence, they are committed to democratizing access to financial services and creating a positive social impact.

 ### **Business Problem:** ###

 **Credit Risk Assessment:** Home Credit Group faces the challenge of evaluating the creditworthiness of loan applicants who may not have a traditional credit history.
 Accurate assessment of credit risk is crucial to minimize loan defaults and associated financial losses.